Saving up to pay cash for your next significant expense doesn’t have to be a dream.

 Dad is almost 93, so you need to make these things happen.

-I am very anxious for July to arrive because hubby and I are both scheduled for our 2nd covid vaccination on the 3ed.
+I am very anxious for July to arrive because hubby and I are both scheduled for our 2nd covid vaccination on the 3rd.
 Yippee!

-Then I will have to figure out exactly what documentation I need to set up to enable our eventual travel.
+Then I must figure out exactly what documentation to set up to enable our eventual travel.

-For now, we’ll stay here, close to home, but I want to be ready when the US border opens, and the mood strikes.
+We’ll stay here, close to home, but I want to be ready when the US border opens and the mood strikes.

 Freedom Mobile Phone

-We renewed my annual FREEDOM Mobile account this month for $99 per annum.
+We renewed my annual FREEDOM Mobile account for $99 annually.

-I use the account to call my hubby when I am finished with a medical appointment, sitting in my wheelchair, and waiting at the hospital’s main entrance for pick-up.
+I use the account to call my hubby when I finish a medical appointment, sitting in my wheelchair, and waiting at the hospital’s main entrance for pick-up.

-I’ll be glad when my leg, foot and knee are healed enough to be able to walk again!
+I’ll be glad when my leg, foot, and knee are healed enough to walk again!

-I am going to once again this year convert our timeshare options into Marriott Bonvoy points so that we can use them to purchase more gift cards when we want them.
+I will convert our timeshare options again this year into Marriott Bonvoy points so we can use them to purchase more gift cards when we want them.

-Since we aren’t travelling, it’s been great that we can still use our timeshare holdings, and they don’t go to waste.
+Since we aren’t traveling, it’s been great to use our timeshare holdings still, and they don’t go to waste.

-I plan to use some of our restaurant gift cards to treat ourselves to some fancy-dancy picnic materials over the summer.
+I plan to use some of our restaurant gift cards to treat ourselves to fancy picnic materials over the summer.